berty/www.berty.tech/bertytech/content/newsletter/news-59/index.md

 ![image alt](https://64.media.tumblr.com/84179caf824f5fbc1ca80a697af652eb/tumblr_mg6mc0wh9X1qegy8do1_500.gifv)

-We can't tell you who / how much / or how much for now.
+We can't tell you who / how much / or how for now.
 We'll do that through a blog post that will cover everything in great depth.
 But since we like to be transparent with you, you get the info first. 😉

 This donation will officially advance on the berty protocol.
 More broadly: this donation will secure the future of Berty.
 And that a f***cking huge news for berty!